MisterGrimalkin/oschii/README.md

 You can refer to a Device by name (e.g. `"device": "Laptop"`) elsewhere in the configuration and its IP address will be read from this list.

+You can also use the pre-defined Device symbol `_CLOUD_` to refer to the OschiiCloud server (if set).

 ## Inputs